Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 3. `cd Netrunner`
 4. `go mod tidy`
 5. `go build .`
 6. `./netrunner` to launch Netrunner!
-Use "fast" mode for low data use and fast bootstrap (~1 hour sync time).
-Use "full" mode for full node (multiple days sync time)
+7. Use "fast" mode for low data use and fast bootstrap (~1 hour sync time).
+OR, use "full" mode for full node (multiple days sync time)

 # Bookmark these URLs in Firefox, for additional information
 https://forum.dero.io/t/dero-node-setup/1774